Wine glossary

 Sur Lie

-French word indicating wine ageing on yeasts lees after fermentation.
-It can be in bottle or another container, used as an alternative to normal bottle ageing, to make rich and bodied white wines
+A French term referring to wine ageing on the lees, the sediment formed by yeast after fermentation.
+This process can take place in the bottle or another storage vessel and is used as an alternative to standard bottle ageing to produce rich and full-bodied white wines

 t